Improving access to capital for small-scale arts activity in Southeast Michigan

 - All applicants must be living and working in Wayne, Oakland, Macomb, Washtenaw, Livingston, Monroe, or St. Clair counties.

-- Arts organizers and curators working outside of an institutional setting (that are not working on a project for a museum, performing arts organization, etc.) will be prioritized.
+- Arts organizers and curators working independently or outside of the institution that employs them (that are not working on a project for a museum, performing arts organization, etc.) will be prioritized.

 - Applying arts organizers and curators who work to present artistic work other than their own will be prioritized